enola-dev/LearningADK/README.md

 # LearningADK

-Repo with examples for learning by example about Google's Agent Development Kit (ADK)
+Repo with examples for learning by example about [Google's Agent Development Kit](https://google.github.io/adk-docs/) (ADK).